Most students know they need to achieve superb grades and score well on standardized tests to get into Ivy League Schools.

 Then Challenge Yourself

-For example, if you take Honors English for a couple years, consider taking AP English next.
-In general, taking challenging AP and IB courses in areas that interest you most will help demonstrate your desire to continue learning at a higher and higher level.
+For example, consider taking AP English next if you take Honors English for a couple of years.
+Taking challenging AP and IB courses in areas that interest you most will help demonstrate your desire to continue learning at a higher and higher level.
+Admissions offices usually look for students who took their schools' highest-level courses.

 Prepare for Your Admissions Essay Early

-Ivy League Schools look for well-written admissions essays that reveal a student’s particular interests, demonstrate a clear desire to study at a specific college or university, and are interesting to read.
+Ivy League Schools look for well-written admissions essays that reveal a student’s interests, demonstrate a clear desire to study at a specific college or university, and are fascinating to read.
+These essays can help you stand out from a pool of similar-looking applications.

-Though you definitely do not need to start writing your essay years in advance, you can cultivate all the qualities and experiences you will write about by taking certain steps throughout your high school career.
+Though you do not need to start writing your essay years in advance, you can cultivate all the qualities and experiences you will write about by taking specific steps throughout your high school career.

 Choose Extracurricular Activities According to Your Passions